apache/brpc/docs/en/http_service.md

 | /HttpService//Echo///Foo// | HttpService.Echo | "/HttpService//Echo///Foo//"      | "Foo"                                  |
 | /HttpService               | No such method   |                                   |                                        |

-# URL Prefix: /ServiceName
+## /ServiceName as the prefix

-Some resource management HTTP services may need this URL rule, such as a FileService to provide access to files: Use `/FileService/foobar.txt` to represent file `foobar.txt` in the working directory, or `/FileService/app/data/boot.cfg` to represent file `boot.cfg` in directory `app/data`.
+HTTP services to manage resources may need this kind of URL, such as `/FileService/foobar.txt` represents `./foobar.txt` and `/FileService/app/data/boot.cfg` represents `./app/data/boot.cfg`.

-To implement this:
+Implementation steps:

-1. In the proto file, use `FileService` as the service name and `default_method` for the method name.
+1. Use `FileService` as the service name and `default_method` as the method name in the proto file.

 ```protobuf
 option cc_generic_services = true;

 message HttpRequest { };
 message HttpResponse { };

 service FileService {
       rpc default_method(HttpRequest) returns (HttpResponse);
 }